amnezziaa/Stonescript/readme.md

-# Stonescripts 🏞️
+# Stonescript 🏞️

-This repository is used to handle my [Stonestory scripts](https://stonestoryrpg.com/stonescript/manual.html) Note that all of it is in a very WIP state for now.
+This repository is used to store my [Stonestory scripts](https://stonestoryrpg.com/stonescript/manual.html).
+Note that all of it is in a very WIP state for now.

 ## Helpful wiki pages